 PTSD is characterized by intrusive thoughts and reminders of the traumatic experience(s), avoidance of trauma reminders, negative mood and cognitions related to the traumatic experience(s), and physiological hyperarousal that lead to significant social, school, and interpersonal problems.
 PTSD can occur even in toddlers (one to two years old) [1,2].

 This topic will address psychosocial treatment of PTSD in children, including early intervention to prevent the development of PTSD.
 The epidemiology, pathogenesis, clinical manifestations, course, assessment, and diagnosis of PTSD in children are addressed separately, as are acute stress disorder and PTSD in adults.
-(See "Posttraumatic stress disorder in children: Epidemiology, pathogenesis, clinical manifestations, course, assessment, and diagnosis" and "Posttraumatic stress disorder in adults: Epidemiology, pathophysiology, clinical manifestations, course, and diagnosis" and "Psychotherapy for posttraumatic stress disorder in adults" and "Pharmacotherapy for posttraumatic stress disorder in adults" and "Acute stress disorder in adults: Epidemiology, pathogenesis, clinical manifestations, course, and diagnosis" and "Treatment of acute stress disorder in adults" and "Dissociative aspects of posttraumatic stress disorder: Epidemiology, clinical manifestations, assessment, and diagnosis".)
+(See "Posttraumatic stress disorder in children: Epidemiology, pathogenesis, clinical manifestations, course, assessment, and diagnosis" and "Posttraumatic stress disorder in adults: Epidemiology, pathophysiology, clinical manifestations, course, assessment, and diagnosis" and "Psychotherapy for posttraumatic stress disorder in adults" and "Pharmacotherapy for posttraumatic stress disorder in adults" and "Acute stress disorder in adults: Epidemiology, pathogenesis, clinical manifestations, course, and diagnosis" and "Treatment of acute stress disorder in adults" and "Dissociative aspects of posttraumatic stress disorder: Epidemiology, clinical manifestations, assessment, and diagnosis".)

 TRAUMA-FOCUSED PSYCHOTHERAPIES — Several trauma-focused psychotherapy models have been found to be efficacious in the treatment of posttraumatic stress disorder (PTSD) or PTSD symptoms beneath the diagnostic threshold for the disorder [3,4].
 These interventions include individual and group models, as well as models tailored to meet the needs of specific subgroups.